virangdoshi/examples/README.md

-# Bazel examples and tutorials
+# Bazel examples and tutorial

 A collection of examples of how to use the Bazel build system.